The1Funraiser/WHSTechNotes/journal.md

 # December 8, 2025

 What do I think that self-driving car?
 Self-driving cars might fail to recognize or correctly respond to a stopped school bus with its stop sign extended.
 Self-driving cars can fail to recognize stopped school buses due to sensor occlusion, challenging lighting/weather, unusual bus angles, or complex AI decision-making, where the system misinterprets the bus's status.

+# January 6, 2026

+During the break, how did I use technology over the break?
+During in the break I used technology to keep me active.
+For example, I used my Xbox, in order to play games.
+Which technology kept me active.